neil-rti/ros2_mp_latency/README.md

 ## test_(options)_histo.csv
 This file contains a binned histogram summary of the test run, written at test completion.
-The resolution (width) of the bins are set at compile time by variables in IpcTail.cpp.
+The resolution (width) of the bins are set at compile time by variables in IpcSink.cpp.
 Default values are: 1uS collection bin width, 10uS print bin width.
 The histogram view offers easy visualization of the latency distribution of your system, such as: